SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Experiments

 \subsubsection{Retrieval Quality and Structural Diagnostics}

 We evaluate retrieval quality with three complementary metrics in Table~\ref{tab:main_results}.
 F$_1$(Evidence) reflects the presence of gold evidence spans in the retrieved context.
 Section Entropy reflects how concentrated the context is across sections.
 Evidence Alignment Cross Entropy reflects how well the allocation concentrates on sections that contain gold evidence.
-Under fixed budgets, the joint outcome of these three metrics provides direct evidence of how PT-RAG assembles useful context for generation.
+Under fixed budgets, the joint outcome of these three metrics provides direct evidence of how SF-RAG assembles useful context for generation.

 On QASPER, Naive RAG attains the highest F$_1$(Evidence) at 54.28\%, yet its Section Entropy and Evidence Alignment Cross Entropy are 2.27 and 2.28.
-In contrast, PT-RAG attains an F$_1$(Evidence) of 51.67\% with Section Entropy 0.44 and Evidence Alignment Cross Entropy 0.47.
-This joint result shows that PT-RAG retrieves a context that is both compact and correctly allocated to evidence bearing sections, while the baseline achieves higher span overlap through dispersed and misaligned retrieval.
-The improved answer quality of PT-RAG in Table~\ref{tab:main_results} is consistent with this interpretation.
-On M3SciQA, PT-RAG improves all three metrics simultaneously.
-F$_1$(Evidence) increases from 28.33\% for the best baseline to 35.81\%.
-Section Entropy decreases from 1.85 to 0.66.
-Evidence Alignment Cross Entropy decreases from 1.90 to 0.72.
-This pattern indicates that PT-RAG concentrates the budget on fewer sections and allocates it to the sections that actually contain gold evidence, while also retrieving more of the annotated spans.
+In contrast, SF-RAG attains an F$_1$(Evidence) of 51.67\% with Section Entropy 0.44 and Evidence Alignment Cross Entropy 0.47.
+This joint result shows that SF-RAG retrieves a context that is both compact and correctly allocated to evidence bearing sections, while the baseline achieves higher span overlap through dispersed and misaligned retrieval.
+The improved answer quality of SF-RAG in Table~\ref{tab:main_results} is consistent with this interpretation.
+On M3SciQA, SF-RAG improves all three metrics simultaneously.
+F$_1$(Evidence) increases from 32.10\% for the best baseline to 35.81\%.
+Section Entropy decreases from 1.25 to 0.66.
+Evidence Alignment Cross Entropy decreases from 1.30 to 0.72.
+This pattern indicates that SF-RAG concentrates the budget on fewer sections and allocates it to the sections that actually contain gold evidence, while also retrieving more of the annotated spans.

 These representative cases illustrate how the three metrics together substantiate retrieval quality.
 Low Section Entropy without low Evidence Alignment Cross Entropy would indicate concentration on non evidence sections.
 High F$_1$(Evidence) together with high entropy diagnostics would indicate scattered matches that are hard to integrate.
-PT-RAG consistently achieves low Section Entropy and low Evidence Alignment Cross Entropy together with competitive or higher F$_1$(Evidence), which provides direct evidence that the retrieved contexts are compact, aligned with gold bearing regions, and more supportive of downstream generation under the same budget.
+SF-RAG consistently achieves low Section Entropy and low Evidence Alignment Cross Entropy together with competitive or higher F$_1$(Evidence), which provides direct evidence that the retrieved contexts are compact, aligned with gold bearing regions, and more supportive of downstream generation under the same budget.